Giorojas11/AWS-Security-Engineering-Projects/Networking-Terraform/README.md

 ## 4. Routing
 Route tables determine how network traffic flows.

-For the public subnet, the route table sends traffic outbound to the Internet gateway. and sends traffic to VPC 2, which will be used for the VPC Peering connection.
+For the public subnet, the route table sends traffic outbound to the internet gateway and sends traffic to VPC 2, which will be used for the VPC Peering connection.

 ```